 - News Archive

-Still Hopes Retirement Community residents have a lifetime of fascinating tales to share - and its longest-standing community member was no different.
+Still Hopes Senior Living Community in West Columbia, SC residents have a lifetime of fascinating tales to share - and its longest-standing community member was no different.
 The red oak that stood for decades outside of the historic Guignard Mansion was cut down a few months ago, and was recently replaced with an equally beautiful ginkgo tree.
 The old oak had begun to rot, and it was only a matter of time before it started to drop some minaciously large limbs.
 But in the oak’s absence, it has many residents and staff wondering about its personal stories.

 Starting with its age.
 No one is really sure if it was standing when the Mansion’s foundation was first laid, or if it was planted after.
 In fact, it’s become a contest of sorts… as the tree’s rings are being dated at a local sawmill, the staff have put out a “ballot” box so residents can slip in their guesses.
 But regardless of its exact age, there is no question that the old sentinel had Still Hopes’ respect.

 In the meantime, residents are enjoying the ginkgo… grown in a field for about 15 years and transplanted just last week.
 This native to Japan is already 14-feet tall, but its “roots” go back 270 million years.
 These ancient trees are known survivors.
 In fact, a half dozen ginkgos survived the Hiroshima blast and are still thriving today.

 The red oak and the ginkgo are vastly different - and their contrast serves as a perfect example of the range of flora that can be spotted throughout the Still Hopes campus.

 “The ‘plant power’ of what we can do in Columbia, South Carolina is immense,” said Chris Spearen, Landscape Supervisor at our Senior Living Community in West Columbia, SC.
 “We use an extensive variety of plants and trees with different blooming cycles.”